HOW TO CLEAN A TRASH CAN

 What You Need

-Other cleaning agents like dish soap are useful for removing grease and leftover food from pots and pans, but they may not be heavy-duty enough for leftover garbage grime.
+Dish soap is useful for removing grease and leftover food on pots and pans, but may not be heavy-duty enough for leftover garbage grime.
 White vinegar can certainly deodorize, but will not do much in the cleaning and degreasing department.

-TIP: There are numerous methods for odor elimination and prevention in garbage bins between deep cleanings.
-A sprinkling of baking soda in the bottom of plastic cans can help absorb lingering smells.
+TIP: There are numerous methods for odor elimination and prevention between deep cleanings.
+A sprinkle of baking soda in the bottom of plastic cans can help absorb lingering smells.
 Other alternatives include dryer sheets and cotton balls drizzled with drops of essential oils.

 WHERE TO BUY